jadshaker/jadshaker/README.md

 <!-- - 🔭 I’m currently working on ... -->

-- 🌱 I’m currently learning Machine Learning and React
+- 🌱 I’m currently learning Machine Learning

 <!-- - 👯 I’m looking to collaborate on ... -->